sulaimanabuqamar/SU/README.md

 ## Important
-Make sure that the port 81 is also able to be run on su.amb.sch.ae, this server is important to allow the main server to get static and media files.
+Make sure that the port 81 is also able to be run on ss.amb.sch.ae, this server is important to allow the main server to get static and media files.

 Make sure that the server is currently set to the `data` branch.
 Make sure to run `git checkout data` to switch to the `data` branch.
 This makes sure that the server can automatically update.
 # Switching from Debug enabled to disabled
 1. In `settings.py` change `Debug` to `False`
 2. In `settings.py` comment out `STATIC_URL = "http://localhost:81/static/"`
-And uncomment `# STATIC_URL = "https://su.amb.sch.ae:81/static/"`
+And uncomment `# STATIC_URL = "https://ss.amb.sch.ae:81/static/"`
 3. In `settings.py` comment out `MEDIA_URL = 'http://localhost:81/media/'`
-And uncomment `# MEDIA_URL = 'https://su.amb.sch.ae:81/media/'`
+And uncomment `# MEDIA_URL = 'https://ss.amb.sch.ae:81/media/'`
 ## To switch back to Debug enabled do the opposite for the steps above

 # Creating Clubs/Varsities/Scouts